Purdue-SoCET/aihw-design-logs/Fall-2025/aryan-kadakia/Week8.md

 I am currently in the process of putting together the RTL for the AW and W queues.
 A bit for logic will be added since the W channel must be locked to the AW.
 This means a AW request cannot continue until the W data is present.
 During the weekend, I decided the number of outstanding transactions we will start off to support is 4 per read and write and per memory unit.
 Meaning the AXI AW and AR queues are 4 entryies deep with the W queue being 4*8 = 32.
 I plan to keep these values parametrizable to they can be changed if needed.

-After fall break, on Wednesday (10/16/25), I met with a member of my team, Tri, to discuss the current progress and steps we should take to move foward.
+After fall break, on Wednesday (10/15/25), I met with a member of my team, Tri, to discuss the current progress and steps we should take to move foward.
 I presented my RTL for the AR channel and got it verified.
-We then began discussing
+We then began discussing an issue we ran into during the 10/10/25 meeting with akshath.
+We determined that we are able to mask an entire burst but we were unsure if we could mask with in a burst.
+Since a burst holds 4 elements, there could be cases where masking occurs within the burst.
+We were able to determine that masking can be done through bytes.
+But will be quite tedious.

+On 10/16/25, the entire DRAM team met up and put together an abstract that we had to submit for VIP.
+This abstract was a summary of the problem we are facing and how our solution is a step in solving it.
+We discussed on how memory latency is long and in a blocking implementation, bounded by the latency of the response of a memory requestand how our non-blocking will improve throughput and latency by decoupling requests and response.
+Once we finished the Abstract, we began to finalize the top-level for the non-blocking controller.
+Last week, we had two implementations, but after discussions, we decided to combine the two as it would be most optimal.
+Our non-blocking controller will contain an AXI subordinate, Load/store queue, Address maper, arbitration logic, and 16 bank queues with 16 command FSMs.
+The block diagram can be at: https://app.diagrams.net/#G18bqekF9I8oZJpSTm-BcsDvPkOPy_cdul#%7B%22pageId%22%3A%22I8VmAw3BDs1xUGdc0W6K%22%7D.
+It was too large for me to attach as an image in this design log.

+## Future Steps:
+Moving forward, I would like to finalize the top-level RTL for the AXI-bus and show it to Sooraj and the rest of the DRAM team.
+I also would like to finish up the AW and W queue RTL.